ADGEfficiency/teaching-monolith/forests/forests.md

 ### Dealing with categorical variables

+Decision trees sort the data based on the feature being split on
+- this makes the decision boundary meaningful
+- inherently ordinal

 One hot encode
 - curse of dimensionality makes dimensionality increase exponential
 - lose the explicit one columns relationship of the feature